scottdaly/Superbuild/README.md

-Superbuild is for building super websites super easy
+Superbuild is for building super websites, super easily.